nasa-nccs-hpda/super-resolution-api/README.md

 ### Description

 This API supports two processing modes: 1) inference and 2) training.
 The inference process [`infer`] generates one or more images based on the `structure` parameter.
-Results for either individual `tiles` or assembled `image`s for each `region` are supported.
+Results for either individual `tiles` or assembled `image`s for the specified `region` are supported.

 The training process [`train`] will generate a new model or tune an existing one according to `region` and the desired number of `epochs`.

-*Note that existing models can be plugged in without running a training process.*
+*Note that an inference can be derived from existing models without running a training process.*

 ## Example Runs